Eric Haase Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.61 team ERA ranks 19th among all league pitching staffs.
+- The Cardinals' 4.62 team ERA ranks 20th across all league pitching staffs.

-- Cardinals pitchers combine to rank 17th in baseball in home runs surrendered (38 total, 1.2 per game).
+- The Cardinals rank 17th in baseball in home runs allowed (39 total, 1.2 per game).

-- Montgomery (2-4) gets the starting nod for the Cardinals in his seventh start of the season.
-He's put together a 3.34 ERA in 35 2/3 innings pitched, with 32 strikeouts.
+- Wainwright starts for the first time this season for the Cardinals.

-- In his most recent time out on Sunday against the Los Angeles Dodgers, the lefty threw 6 2/3 innings, allowing one earned run while surrendering five hits.
+- In his last appearance on Sunday, Oct.
+2, the 41-year-old right-hander, started and went 4 2/3 innings against the Pittsburgh Pirates.

 © 2023 Data Skrive.
 All rights reserved.